basim-mj/The-Saudi-jobs-directory/README.md

-# The Saudi jobs links
+# The Saudi jobs directory

 a list of jobs offering website's feel free to fork the project and edit the list for your own country